Back to Podcast Guides

 Training says: "I can step in before certainty arrives, and discover that my system still has options."

-One of the more NSM-relevant threads in the episode is Jonny naming the role of co-regulation: a coach, therapist, facilitator, or group can “lend nervous system capacity” so someone can stay with more sensation than they could alone.6
+The co-regulation angle is relevant here.
+A coach, therapist, facilitator, or group can lend nervous system capacity so someone stays with more sensation than they could alone.

 Tristan recognises the same pattern in the Ultraspeaking container.
 At first, he and Michael Gendler would spend a long time helping a person feel safe enough to try.
 Eventually they compressed that into games, direct feedback, and a learning environment that was playful without being passive.